Automotive Heritage Awards

 - Best Restoration or Repair Story

 - Best Blog or Column (including opinion) – based on 5 examples

 - Best Automotive Heritage Book

 Entries must have been printed, streamed, posted, or in any way produced for public consumption during the calendar year 2018.
 Some category overlap may occur.
 Entrants will decide what category to enter.
 Entries must relate in some way to the topic of automotive heritage, but the organizers intent is to be inclusive.
 Entrants have an opportunity to describe their entry during the submission process, and we encourage that.
 If the organizers deem an entry ineligible for any reason it will be returned with a refund of the entry fee.

 The early entry fee is $50.
-Regular entry fee is $60.
 The “Best Blog or Column” requires 5 selections or examples and that constitutes one entry.
 Scholarships are available to cover all or part of a student entry if needed.
 Submissions close on May 31st, at 12 midnight EST.

 Entries will only be accepted on the website via the online form.
 This website is secured with 256-bit encryption behind a secure socket layer, all entry fees must be submitted on the website at the time of entry submission.
 Certain file types accepted as follows:

 - For print and blog work: .pdf, link.

 - For video work: .mp4, .mpg/.mpeg.

 - Hard-Copy Books may be submitted through Mail or physical shipping.
 We’ll contact you with an address after your entry is submitted and entry fee has been paid.